The Basics of Cloudalus IAM

 • Session policies are temporary policies that are created when a user assumes a role.
 They define the permissions that are granted to the user for that session.

-By combining these different types of policies, you can create a flexible and granular access control system that meets the needs of your organization.
+By combining these different types of policies, you can create a flexible and granular access control system that meets the needs of your organisation.